 How does studying for a social work degree in Texas prepare for interdisciplinary roles?

-Studying for a social work degree online in Texas equips students with skills essential for interdisciplinary roles.
-Texas programs often emphasize collaboration with fields like healthcare, education, and criminal justice.
-This reflects the growing demand for social workers who can navigate complex systems to support diverse populations.
+Studying for a social work degree in Texas equips students with skills vital for interdisciplinary roles.
+Texas programs, aligned with the Council on Social Work Education (CSWE) standards, emphasize collaboration across healthcare, education, and legal sectors.

 How to choose between a thesis and a non-thesis social work degree program in Texas?